 Philadelphia provides small-town living in the midst of a buzzing metropolis.
-The city's culture and lifestyle is shaped by its immigrant population as much as it is by deep historical roots that reach back to the founding of the USA.
+The city's culture and lifestyle are shaped by its immigrant population as much as it is by deep historical roots that reach back to the founding of the US.
 This can be seen in its diverse culinary offerings, in a city that places as much emphasis on work as it does on community spirit and leisure.

 Despite its blue-collar character and rough-around-the-edges reputation, the shopping and lifestyle in Philadelphia are two of its largest drawcards.

 Shopping in Philadelphia

-Whether in search of world-class shopping centres, luxurious boutique stores or the quirky character of street-side stores, shopping in Philadelphia is always an experience.
+Whether in search of world-class shopping centres, luxurious boutiques or the quirky character of street-side stores, shopping in Philadelphia is always an experience.
 To top it off, clothing and shoe purchases are tax-free.

 The King of Prussia Mall, to the northwest of the city, has more retail space than any other mall in America, and is the largest mall of the East Coast.
 An attraction in its own right, it offers everything from budget to luxury retail outlets and has three food courts.

-Expats wanting something a bit more organic should try the Reading Terminal Market in Center City.
-With a history that stretches back to the 1890s, the market offers fresh produce, international cuisine and handmade crafts.
+Those wanting something a bit more organic should try the Reading Terminal Market in Center City.
+The market has been running since the 1890s, and offers all manner of fresh produce, international cuisine and handmade crafts.

 Any major shopping excursion in Philadelphia should also include a visit to Macy’s Center City.
 During the 19th century, the iconic building housed Wanamaker's, one of the first department stores in the world.
 Today it houses the Wanamaker Grand Court Organ, the world's largest playable pipe organ.
 It is played at least twice a day, six days a week.